-4.2 Second Hydration Shell

-To understand the second hydration shell structure a minimum box of 64 water molecules seems to be necessary in CPMD simulations.
+4.2.
+Second Hydration Shell.
+To understand the second hydration shell structure, a minimum box of 64 water molecules seems to be necessary in CPMD simulations.
 This means that a bigger computational effort is needed to obtain an accurate description of the second hydration shell.
-In fact, a unimodal distribution is found for the CPMD-64 simulation at variance with the CPMD-32 one.
-On the other hand, classical simulations provide the same value of second shell coordination number independently of the box used, probably as a larger temporal sampling supplies the lack of convergence due to the small number of molecules.
+In fact, a unimodal distribution is observed for the CPMD-64 simulation, which is at variance with the CPMD-32 simulation.
+On the other hand, classical simulations provide the same value of second shell coordination number independently of the box used, probably because a larger temporal sampling supplies the lack of convergence that is due to the small number of molecules.

 It is worth noting that experimental data on the second hydration shell are difficult to obtain at the same level of accuracy as the first hydration shell.
-Experimental data available in the literature are very spread (the number of water molecules is in the range 5.7-14.8 and the Co-O distance in the range 4.20-4.28 Å) and probably strongly dependent on the experimental conditions^{1,76-79} where different complexes are present and the metal ion is bound also to non-solvent ligands (like i.e. Cl^- or acetate).
-The results of our CPMD simulations finding 12.5 water molecules on average in the second coordination shell are well inside the experimental boundaries, and provide a reasonable value for extreme dilute solutions.
-Note also that the second peak in the Co-O g(r) is very broad, providing a location with a large indeterminacy, but still in the correct region (i.e. in the region proposed from both experimental1 and other theoretical studies^{13,50}).

-A more detailed analysis of the second hydration shell, coupling simulations with other experimental techniques as proposed in the following, thus seems necessary.
+Experimental data available in the literature are very widespread (the number of water molecules is in the range of 5.7-14.8 and the Co-O distance is in the range of 4.20-4.28 Å) and probably are strongly dependent on the experimental conditions, 1,76-79 where different complexes are present and the metal ion also is bound to nonsolvent ligands (such as, i.e., Cl- or acetate).
+The results of our CPMD simulations, which indicate 12.5 water molecules (on average) in the second coordination shell, are well within the experimental boundaries and provide a reasonable value for extreme dilute solutions.
+Note also that the second peak in the Co-O g(r) distribution is very broad, providing a location with a large indeterminacy, but still in the correct region (i.e., in the region proposed from both experimental and other theoretical studies^{13,50}).
+Thus, a more-detailed analysis of the second hydration shell, coupling simulations with other experimental techniques as proposed in the following, seems necessary.

-5 Conclusions
+5. Conclusions

-In the present work we have investigated the hydration structure of Co^{2+} by means of Car-Parrinello molecular dynamics simulations and EXAFS data analysis based on the multiple-scattering theory.
+In the present work, we have investigated the hydration structure of Co2+ by means of Car-Parrinello molecular dynamics (CPMD) simulations and extended X-ray absorption fine structure (EXAFS) data analysis, based on the multiple-scattering theory.
 A detailed comparison between simulations and experiments was made and structural parameters on the first hydration shell were discussed in details, providing a good agreement between the two independent approaches.
-In particular here, for the first time, we have tested the reliability of DFT-based molecular dynamics in reproducing the experimental EXAFS signal, and the corresponding first hydration shell properties.
+In particular here, for the first time, we have tested the reliability of DFT-based molecular dynamics (MD) in reproducing the experimental EXAFS signal and the corresponding first hydration shell properties.
 Results are encouraging.
 Furthermore, the second hydration shell structure was determined from simulations.
 Unfortunately, EXAFS cannot provide information on the second hydration shell.
-In this context, the analysis of the XANES region could overcome these limitations and provide information also on the second hydration shell,15 as performed for Ni2+ using classical simulations.80 Our work is moving in this direction in order to couple XANES with Car-Parrinello simulations.
+In this context, the analysis of the XANES region could overcome these limitations and provide information also on the second hydration shell, 15 as performed for Ni2+ using classical simulations.80 Our work is moving in this direction, to couple XANES with Car-Parrinello simulations.